 South Carolina Gamecocks TE Nyck Harbor Confirms Focus on Football, Not Track in 2025

+South Carolina Gamecocks WR Nyck Harbor Confirms Focus on Football, Not Track in 2025

 South Carolina Gamecocks tight end, Nyck Harbor, met with media members during spring practice and announced his slight change of plans for offseason workouts heading into the 2025-2026 college football season.